Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: Extended related work

 \subsection{Survival analysis in causal inference contexts}

+\textbf{Efficient average treatment effect estimation for time-to-event data:} Most work on semiparametric inference for time-to-event data has focused on average treatment effects (ATEs).
+For example, \citet{rubin.2007} proposed so-called doubly robust censoring unbiased transformations for semiparametric efficient inference on the ATE under censoring.
+Furthermore, various works proposed one-step Targeted Maximum Likelihood Estimators (TMLE) for estimating average causal quantities in survival settings~\citep{vanderlaan.2003, cai.2019, westling.2024}.
+Complementary to these, \citet{cheng.2022} proposed inverse probability of censoring weighted (IPCW) estimators for weighted average survival functions, though these rely on correctly specified parametric nuisance models.

-Early developments in survival analysis have focused on addressing the bias induced by \emph{informative} censoring.
-Methods such as those in \citep{robins.1992, robins.2000, matsuyama.2008} developed inverse probability of censoring weighting (IPCW) techniques to obtain point estimates under informative censoring.
-However, \emph{none} of these approaches directly address causal inference, as they focus on estimating survival probabilities under dependent censoring rather than on the identification and estimation of causal effects such as the CATE.
+Early developments in causal survival analysis have focused on addressing the bias induced by \emph{informative} censoring.
+Methods such as those in \citep{robins.1992, robins.2000, matsuyama.2008} developed inverse probability of censoring weighting (IPCW) techniques to obtain point estimates under specific model, e.g., Kaplan-Meier esitmator, proportional hazard model and AFT models.
+However, these approaches are not framed around current potential outcomes frameworks and therefore do not target causal estimands such as the CATE.
+Moreover, none of them are model-agnostic sensitivity tools: their bounds are tied to particular survival models.

-Building upon this gap, recent work extends survival analysis to causal inference, where the goal is to estimate treatment effects, such as the CATE, under censoring~\citep{hu.2021}.
+Building upon this gap, recent work extends survival analysis to causal inference, where the goal is to estimate treatment effects, such as the CATE, under censoring.
 Here, methods fall broadly into two categories: model-based learners and meta-learners.
-The former, model-based learners, include tree-based methods~\citep{zhang.2017, henderson.2020, tabib.2020, cui.2023} and neural-network-based methods~\citep{schrod.2022, katzman.2018, curth.2021}.
-In contrast, few works have proposed (orthogonal) meta-learners specifically designed for censored time-to-event data~\citep{vanderlaan.2003, gao.2022, xu.2024, frauen.2025, xu.2022}.
+The former, model-based learners, include tree-based methods~\citep{zhang.2017, henderson.2020, tabib.2020, cui.2023, hu.2021} and neural-network-based methods~\citep{schrod.2022, katzman.2018, curth.2021}.
+In contrast, few works have proposed (orthogonal) meta-learners specifically designed for censored time-to-event data~\citep{gao.2022, xu.2024, frauen.2025, xu.2022}.
 However, these methods focus on \emph{point} estimation and typically require \emph{censoring-independent assumptions}, which limit their use in real-world applications.
 Another line of research develops inferential methods for censored data based on conformal inference~\citep{candes.2023, gui.2024, davidov.2025}, but these approaches aim to produce prediction intervals for individual treatment effects rather than bounds on CATEs due to censoring.

 Some recent studies have aimed to relax the standard assumption of non-informative censoring.
 For example, \citet{bai.2025} developed a partial identification method for the ATE using instrumental variables. \citet{rubinstein.2025} proposed a method for bounding the ATE under a mixture of informative and non-informative censoring, which relies on the ratio of informative censoring in the dataset to bound the ATE rather than focusing solely on informative censoring.
 Our method develops bounds for CATE under informative censoring. \citet{ying.2024} proposed a proxy-based causal inference method.
 However, these approaches focus on the ATE and \emph{not} the CATE under informative censoring.